How to Shift Gears on a Bike Like a Pro

 Twist Shifters

-This system is more intuitive than the road bike shifters described above and is used on many off-road bikes and urban bikes.
+This system is more intuitive than the road bike shifters described above and is used on many cheap off-road bikes and urban bikes.
 Popular twist-operated shifters include Shimano’s RevoShift and SRAM’s Grip Shifters.

-Left side
+Left side controls the front gears

 - Twist forward = easier gear, small chainring